mbrt/glassdb/README.md

 # Glass DB

-Glass DB is a pure Go key/value store on top of object storage (e.g. Amazon S3 or Google GCS) that is _stateless_ and supports _ACID transactions_.
+Glass DB is a pure Go key/value store on top of object storage (e.g. Google Cloud Storage or Azure Blob Service) that is _stateless_ and supports _ACID transactions_.
 Clients import Glass DB as a library and don't need to deploy, nor depend on any additional services.
 Everything is built on top of object storage.

 The interface is inspired by [BoltDB](https://github.com/boltdb/bolt) and Apple's [FoundationDB](https://github.com/apple/foundationdb).